 Differences – Schlage Connect vs Sense

-One of the biggest differences between Schlage Connect & Schlage Sense is the technology that both smart locks function on.
-While Schlage Connect functions well with Zigbee & Z wave enabled devices, Schlage Sense is only Bluetooth enabled.
+One of the biggest differences between Schlage Sense vs Connect is the technology that both smart locks function on.
+While Schlage Connect functions well with Zigbee & Z wave enabled devices, compared to schlage connect, Schlage Sense is only Bluetooth enabled.
 If you’re planning on expanding your home with an assembly of smart devices, and will soon be in need of a smart hub then Schlage Connect is a far more appropriate choice.

 2. Remote Access

-Remote access control in Schlage Sense offers two options while pairing with a third party home automation system – pair the lock with an Apple TV or iPad for a HomeKit-enabled smart home system or else connect the lock with the Wi-Fi network at home.
+Remote access control in Schlage Sense offers two options while pairing with a third party home automation system – pair the lock with an Apple TV or iPad for a HomeKit-enabled smart home system or else connect the lock with the Wi-Fi network at home, it connects smoothly.
 The only drawback with the Schlage Sense is that it only features a Bluetooth option.
 So, in this case, you will need to buy a Wi-Fi adaptor separately for connecting the smart lock with the router.

 3. Voice Control